dedis/odyssey/docs/domanager.md

 ## Login

+When you are able to open the DOManager, you then have to log in to manage your datasets (the link is top right).
 To login you need to provide a credential file.
 This file is made with `bcadmin`.
 For this step you need the `roster.toml` file which contains the definition of the ledger and the ByzcoinID.
 Given that you are in the same folder that contains your private key, you can create this credential file with this command:

 ```bash
 bcadmin -c . link ../roster.toml BYZCOIN_ID --darc DARC_ID --id DARC_KEY